Israel should not be afraid. The LORD is sovereign. The LORD’s people are marked by joy. Cyrus will liberate them.

 the LORD has redeemed Jacob.
 This is in the past-tense.
 This use of the past tense indicates that the LORD God has already done this for the Jewish people.

-SUMMARY: More than 150 years in advance, Isaiah prophecies that a man named Cyrus would liberate the Jewish exiles.
+SUMMARY: More than 150 years in advance, Isaiah predicts that a man named Cyrus would liberate the Jewish exiles.

 VERSE 24.
 The LORD, your Redeemer, and he who formed you from the womb says: “I am the LORD, who makes all things; who alone stretches out the heavens; who spreads out the earth by myself;